samtjhia/SamsStudyTracker/README.md

   - Weekly progress bar charts.
   - "Most Studied Topics" horizontal bar charts.
   - Detailed history calendar with daily breakdowns.
-  - **Dynamic Status Images**: Shows a "Pirate Writing" animation when studying and a "Snorlax" when offline.
+  - **Dynamic Status Images**: Shows a "Usopp Writing" animation when studying and a "Snorlax" when offline.
 - **Automated Email Reports**:
   - Configurable daily email time.
   - Sends a summary of the day's sessions and total study time.